leomccormack/sparta-site/content/docs/plugins/compass-suite.md

 ## Plug-in descriptions

-COMPASS VSTs is a collection of flexible VST audio plug-ins for spatial audio production, manipulation, and reproduction, developed by Dr. Archontis Politis, Dr. Leo McCormack and Dr. Sakari Tervo at the Acoustics Lab, Aalto University.
+COMPASS is a collection of flexible VST/LV2 audio plug-ins for spatial audio production, manipulation, and reproduction, developed by Dr. Archontis Politis, Dr. Leo McCormack and Dr. Sakari Tervo at the Acoustics Lab, Aalto University.

 COMPASS is a framework for parametric spatial audio processing of sound scenes captured in the Ambisonics format.
 Parametric methods, such as Directional Audio Coding (DirAC) and HARPEX, have gained notoriety recently for being able to achieve sharpness or envelopment beyond first or lower-order traditional Ambisonics playback, using the same lower-order Ambisonics signals.
 Contrary to the time-invariant linear processing of Ambisonics, which does not consider the sound components that comprise the sound scene, parametric methods assume a sound-field model for the sound scene and track the model parameters in the Ambisonics recording, in both time and frequency.
 The parameters are then used to render or upmix the sound scene flexibly to any playback system, without the constraints of lower-order Ambisonics.
 Furthermore, the spatial parameters allow flexible manipulation of the sound scene content in ways that are not possible with traditional Ambisonics processing.